Almaty-1 station: History

 By the late 1960s, the railway infrastructure around Almaty-1 was unable to handle the increased passenger numbers and was in need of upgrades.
 Construction on such a project was delayed, however, due to the authorities at the time only being allowed to build projects that cost a maximum of one million rubles.
 In order to spend more than this, local authorities needed to get permission from Moscow, but this would lead to oversight of the project by the central authorities.
 The State Secretary of Kazakh SSR Dinmukhamed Kunayev raised questions about the project during a state planning commission meeting and in meetings of the central government, which led to a series of plans being studied.
 Consideration was given to expanding Almaty-2 station, since Almaty-1 was located in a seismically active area.
 Kunayev and other authorities were against this idea.
 However, it would create a strong industrial hub in the heart of the city, consequently, it would require the demolition of an entire residential neighborhood.
 Eventually, Almaty city officials found an architect who proposed a plan for a new Almaty-1 station that would take into account the seismic issues and would increase the strength of the building.
 This plan was opposed by officials of the USSR State Committee in Moscow, however, who were concerned by the budget for such an expensive project, and the cost of the materials required.
 Permission was finally granted, with a final cost of two and a half million rubles, and construction of the new station began in the autumn of 1969.
 When construction was completed, the station was hailed as one of the most modern facilities in the Soviet Union, and seen as a 'ceremonial gate' to Almaty.
 The terminal building was dedicated on May 20, 1975, when Mustafa Kazybekova, representing the construction company Kazahtransstroy, handed over a symbolic key to the new station's first chief, Rysty Kasenova.

 The building was renovated three decades later, with work completed in 2007.
 Currently, trains depart Almaty-1 heading (via Almaty-2) to Aktobe, Kostanay, Karaganda, Pavlodar and Novosibirsk.

-During 2013-2014, track No.3 and overhead wires got raised by around 1 metre, enable to access with Talgo trains and future bilevel railcars at track No.3.
+During 2013-2014, track No.3 and overhead wires were raised by around 1 metre to facilitate access with Talgo trains and future bilevel railcars at track No.3.